Restoring Vintage Japanese Motorcycles

-A really good starting point when considering buying an old bike is to go online and read up about the model and year of the bike.
+An excellent starting point when considering buying an old bike is to go online and read up about the model and year of the bike.
 Se if you can find old motorcycle magazine reviews from the days when the bike was released.
-Look up forums and bike clubs on line and post a few questions about the bike you are looking for.
+Look up forums and bike clubs online and post a few questions about the bike you are looking for.
 Google the bike and see if you can still purchase any parts for that model bike.
-Ring up motorcycle wreckers and see how available second hand parts are.
+Ring up motorcycle wreckers and see how available second-hand parts are.

 Now that you have done that, let's look at some basics:

 Is It Running?